 It’s not new information that most people search online before making a purchase decision.
 People search online via desktop and mobile devices for local services (like your agency!) more than anything.

-Hubspot points out several search statistics in their infographic, one being: “60% of American adults use smartphones and tablets to search for local product and service information.”
+HubSpot points out several search statistics in their infographic, one being: “60% of American adults use smartphones and tablets to search for local product and service information.”

-Hubspot also points out that the majority of those searchers go visit the storefront in the same day as their search.
 So, two things here: a mobile-responsive website is crucial, and you must have a lead form to capture these searchers!

 Having a lead form front and center on your website will encourage searchers to get in touch.
 Sometimes a website visitor is somewhere they can’t easily call, so a form makes it easy for them to submit their information and/or questions.

-Agency management systems and CRMs sometimes provide lead form builders and allow you to integrate them with your website.
+Agency management systems (AMS) and CRMs sometimes provide lead form builders and allow you to integrate them with your website.

-AgencyBloc Lead Form Builder
+AgencyBloc's Lead Form Builder

 AgencyBloc Dashboard Analytics on Desktop